codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

   - /docs/add-helm-repository/
 toc: true
 ---
-The "Helm Charts" page allows you to integrate with Helm repositories and Helm charts.
+The "Helm Charts" page allows you to integrate with external Helm repositories and Helm charts.
+Note that all Codefresh accounts already include a [built-in Helm repository]({{site.baseurl}}/docs/new-helm/managed-helm-repository/).
+Using external Helm repositories is optional.

-## Adding a Helm repository
+## Adding an external Helm repository
 By default, we show you charts from the [official Helm repository](https://github.com/kubernetes/charts){:target="_blank"} but you can easily add your own:

 In the "Helm Charts" page, click on the "Add Repository" button on the top right.